(Chapter written by Jacques Garrigue)

 An interesting feature of labeled arguments is that they can be made optional.
 For optional parameters, the question mark ? replaces the tilde ~ of non-optional ones, and the label is also prefixed by ? in the function type.
 Default values may be given for such optional parameters.

-A function taking some optional arguments must also take at least one non-labeled argument.
-This is because the criterion for deciding whether an optional has been omitted is the application on a non-labeled argument appearing after this optional argument in the function type.
+A function taking some optional arguments must also take at least one non-optional argument.
+The criterion for deciding whether an optional argument has been omitted is the non-labeled application of an argument appearing after this optional argument in the function type.
+Note that if that argument is labeled, you will only be able to eliminate optional arguments through the special case for total applications.

-Optional parameters may also commute with non-optional or unlabelled ones, as long as they are applied simultaneously.
+Optional parameters may also commute with non-optional or unlabeled ones, as long as they are applied simultaneously.
 By nature, optional arguments do not commute with unlabeled arguments applied independently.

 Here (test () ()) is already (0,0,0) and cannot be further applied.